memgraph/docs/mage/query-modules/cpp/collections.md

 ### `unionAll(list1, list2)`

-Returns the union of two input lists, including duplicates
+Returns the union of two input lists, including duplicates.

 #### Input:

-- `list1: List[Any]` ➡ the first list to be used in the `unionAll` operation
+- `list1: List[Any]` ➡ the first list to be used in the `unionAll` operation.
-- `list2: List[Any]` ➡ the second list to be used in the `unionAll` operation
+- `list2: List[Any]` ➡ the second list to be used in the `unionAll` operation.

 #### Output:

-- `return_list: List[Any]` ➡ the union of two lists, including duplicates
+- `return_list: List[Any]` ➡ the union of two lists, including duplicates.

 #### Usage: